-The 2008 STAC Report and an update of the literature review conducted in that report (Najjar et al. 2010) represent a fairly comprehensive review of the impact of climate change on the tidal Chesapeake Bay.
-Additionally, numerous peer-reviewed papers and agency reports related to climate change monitoring and assessment have since been published.
+The 2008 STAC Report and an update of the literature review conducted in that report (Najjar et al. 2010) represents a fairly comprehensive review of the impact of climate change on the tidal Chesapeake Bay.
+Additionally, numerous peer-reviewed papers and agency reports related to climate change monitoring and assessment have been published since.
 These are summarized in Appendix A.

-Numerous research institutions, such as Old Dominion University, Virginia Institute of Marine Science, University of Maryland, Pennsylvania State University and Cornell University, have active and ongoing research on climate science, including projections for the Chesapeake Bay region and the associated potential impacts on the ecology of the Bay.
+Numerous research institutions such as Old Dominion University, Virginia Institute of Marine Science, University of Maryland, Pennsylvania State University and Cornell University have active and ongoing research on climate science, including projections for the Chesapeake Bay region and the associated potential impacts on the ecology of the Bay.

-There is also a growing toolbox of Climate Change Vulnerability Assessments (CCVA) being used by natural resource agencies, non-profits and other organizations to assess vulnerability of natural resources, including individual species, habitats, and places (e.g., protected areas, watersheds, and landscapes), to the effects of climate change.
+There is also a growing toolbox of Climate Change Vulnerability Assessments (CCVA) being used by natural resource agencies, non-profits and other organizations to assess vulnerability of natural resources, such as individual species, habitats, and places (e.g., protected areas, watersheds, and landscapes).